Iniesta to City is 'fake news', says Guardiola

-Iniesta, Barca's midfield metronome during Guardiola's trophy-laden reign at Camp Nou between 2008 and 2012, announced on Saturday (AEST) this season will be his last for the club.
+Iniesta, Barca's midfield metronome during Guardiola's trophy-laden reign at Camp Nou between 2008 and 2012, announced on Saturday (NZST) this season will be his last for the club.

 The Spain international is yet to confirm his next move, although it is widely expected he will be heading to the Chinese Super League.

-Guardiola, whose Premier League champion travels to West Ham United on Monday (AEST), gave short shrift to the idea Iniesta may be reunited with him at City.
+Guardiola, whose Premier League champion travels to West Ham United on Monday (NZST), gave short shrift to the idea Iniesta may be reunited with him at City.

 "There is a lot of fake news about the transfers, so I'm not going to comment about the fake news," Guardiola said.